-The official opening day is the big kickoff, says Parker, “when people celebrate, that’s the tradition.”
+The official opening day (typically the first week of April) is the big kickoff, says Parker, “when people celebrate, that’s the tradition.”
 Translation: crowds.
 It’s a festive crowd to be sure, so it can be a lot of fun, but the fishing is still excellent after the opening-day excitement.
 “The PFBC will continue to stock trout for weeks afterward in most of the popular waterways, be they lakes or streams,” says Parker.

 Braving the crowds?
 Parker recommends applying some of the social-distancing measures we’ve all learned in the last two years.
 “If you can hold your fishing pole out to either side and give that much space to the person next to you, then you’ll help prevent tangles with others,” he says.